 double-click to edit, do not edit in source

-2022-2023 National PTA Programs Grants
+2022-2023 National PTA Programs Funding

 National PTA is offering grant funding for PTAs/PTSAs who are interested in implementing a National PTA program focused on STEM, literacy, digital citizenship, mental health, healthy lifestyles or the arts.
-Grant funds can be used to provide extra support to PTAs in running their program or making their program more accessible to all students.
+Funds can be used to provide extra support to PTAs in running their program or making their program more accessible to all students.